tanmayc25/SMAI-Project---DCNN/README.md

 ### Original Paper
 > [Doubly Convolutional Neural Networks] (NIPS 2016) by Shuangfei Zhai, Yu Cheng, Weining Lu and Zhongfei (Mark) Zhang

+### Repository Content

+- *final project* contains main DCNN code written in python
+- *forword pass* contains Matlab code of forword pass for understanding and proof of concept
+- *Correlation* contains python code to extract weights from caffee model, matlab code to find averaged max transalation correlation of a layer, ploted results

 ### Pre-requisites
 Code is written in python and would require following libraries: